Sign up to Wool.com and create your own personal wool hub.

 Chaired by David Webster.

-This Committee provides guidance and recommendations to the Board and the CEO in matters pertaining to recruitment and retention of employees and policies governing remuneration for current and potential employees.
+Renamed from Remuneration & Appointments Committee to People & Culture Committee in January 2020.
+This committee provides guidance and recommendations to the Board and the CEO in matters pertaining to recruitment and retention of employees and policies governing remuneration foro current and potential employees.

+Renamed from Science & Welfare Committee to Research Development Education & Extension Committee in January 2020.
 This Committee was established to provide guidance and recommendations to the Board and CEO regarding the scientific and research policies of the Company and on the conduct of programs relating to activities undertaken by the Company that utilise science or impact animal welfare activities.
+Oversight of the Education & Extension portfolio was added to the responsibilities for this committee in January 2020.

 STAKEHOLDER ENGAGEMENT COMMITTEE

 This Committee was established in November 2018.
-Its major role is to provide input and guide development of AWI’s policy and direction of stakeholder relations and engagement with a focus on monitoring and improving stakeholder perceptions and satisfaction.
+Its major role was to provide input and guide development of AWI’s policy and direction of stakeholder relations and engagement with a focus on monitoring and improving stakeholder perceptions and satisfaction.
+This committee was discontinued in January 2020.

 BOARD NOMINATION COMMITTEE